Skrull: Empire-changing events

 The Skrulls became aware of Earth when they discovered a space warp linking Earth and Throneworld.
 Later, they discovered Earth possesses an equidistant link to Hala.
 They see Earth as a world to conquer, but they are content to hold off a full invasion.
 Because of their caution, the Skrulls have sent only a handful of scout warriors to infiltrate Earth, but failed to take into account the presence of the modern superhero.

 In 1958, Skrulls attempted to sabotage Earth's space program.
 They battled the 3-D Man, and set the Cold Warrior against the 3-D Man.
-Later, a small scouting party used their shape-shifting powers to impersonate the Fantastic Four, committing crimes so the country would turn against the Fantastic Four, the only ones with the power to stop them at the time.
-But the Fantastic Four were able to locate the Skrulls and tricked their leaders into believing the Earth was full of threats.
-The fleet left and Mr. Fantastic made three of the four Skrulls that were left behind shape-shift into cows and he hypnotized them to remember nothing about their true heritage.
+Later, a small scouting party used their shape-shifting powers to impersonate the Fantastic Four, committing crimes so the country would turn against the Fantastic Four, at that time the only ones with the power to stop them.
+The Fantastic Four were able to locate the Skrulls and tricked their leaders into believing Earth was full of threats, so the Skrull fleet was withdrawn.
+Mister Fantastic directed three of the four Skrulls that were left behind to shape-shift into cows, and he hypnotized them to remember nothing about their true heritage.

-In retaliation, the Skrull Emperor Dorrek VII dispatched Kl'rt, a Skrull who was made into the Super-Skrull, to Earth to defeat the Fantastic Four.
-Kl'rt possessed the combined powers of the entire Fantastic Four (in addition to shape-shifting and hypnotism), and he held the team at bay until Mister Fantastic discovered the source of his power and used a miniature device to jam the ray, before the Human Torch imprisoned him inside a crater.
-The Super-Skrull posed as the jailed Dr. Franklin Storm, after transporting him to the Skrull Throneworld, and battled the Fantastic Four as the Invincible Man.
-Another Skrull, ultimately caused the death of Dr. Storm by attaching a bomb to his chest before he was transported back, but Storm turned to the floor, saving the Fantastic Four.
-The Fantastic Four later traveled to Tarnax IV and found the Skrull responsible for the murder of Susan and Johnny Storm's father (which turned out to be the Skrull Warlord Morrat).
+In retaliation, the Skrull Emperor Dorrek VII dispatched Kl'rt, a Skrull transformed into the Super-Skrull, to Earth to defeat the Fantastic Four.
+Kl'rt possessed the combined powers of the entire Fantastic Four (as well as shape-shifting and hypnotism), and he held the team at bay until Mister Fantastic discovered the source of his power and used a device to jam the ray which powered the Super-Skrull; the Human Torch imprisoned him inside a crater.
+The Super-Skrull posed as Franklin Storm after transporting him to the Skrull Throneworld, and battled the Fantastic Four as the Invincible Man.
+Another Skrull killed Storm by attaching a bomb to his chest before he was transported back.
+The Fantastic Four later traveled to Tarnax IV and found the Skrull (Warlord Morrat) responsible for Storm's murder.
 Skrulls were involved in other events, such as sending the Super-Skrull to battle Captain Mar-Vell, and abducting the Thing as a contestant in the Skrull Games.

-Later, the cosmic being Uatu the Watcher adjudicates a duel between champions from both races: Colonel Bel-Dann of the Kree and Warlord Raksor of the Skrulls.
-After one year of conflict, the duel remained deadlocked and was ultimately abandoned, with no resolution.
-Years later, during a conflict with Xandar that included the Fantastic Four and the Champions of Xandar, Emperor Dorrek VII's wife Empress R'klll staged a coup and killed him to become ruling Empress.
+Later, the cosmic being Uatu the Watcher adjudicated a duel between champions from both races, Colonel Bel-Dann of the Kree and Warlord Raksor of the Skrulls.
+After one year of conflict, the duel remained deadlocked and was ultimately abandoned, without resolution.
+Years later, during a conflict with Xandar that included the Fantastic Four and the Champions of Xandar, Emperor Dorrek VII's wife, Empress R'klll, staged a coup, killed him and become ruling Empress.